Tad Hirsch, PhD

 GAME 2555.
 Games for Change.
 4 Hours.

 Offers students sound introduction to the psychological and behavioral theories of entertainment media with the goal of implementing these theories to the future design and evaluation of games for change.
 Focuses more on the psychological, behavioral, and social aspects of video games than on pure technical aspects.
 Organized around a collection of selected readings and real-world games and discussions.
 The final project is based on reflective thinking, critical evaluation, and creative application.
-Cross-listed with COMM 2555.
+COMM 2555 and GAME 2555 are cross-listed.

 GAME 2650.
 Introduction to Game Research Methods.
 4 Hours.